prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/Algorithms/2022-02-19-dynamic-programming.md

 $$
 1,1,2,3,5,8,13,21,34,55,89,...
 $$
-The ignition expression means a relational expression between adjacent identities. <br>
+A recurrence relation means a relational expression between adjacent identities. <br>
-The Fibonacci sequence can be expressed as an ignition formula as follows:
+The Fibonacci sequence can be expressed as an recurrence relation as follows:

 $$
 a_n = a_{n-1} + a_{n-2},\quad a_1 = 1, \quad a_2 = 1